Developing the Physical Environment

 Physical spaces may be required at key points across the school to provide access to learning resources, ICTs, equipment and personnel.
 Nonetheless, there remains the need for a focal point for information services in any community.
 This hub provides the major location for accessing and using core information services, mediated by information professionals.

-Information service centers require appropriate and flexible spaces to accommodate their teaching and learning functions.
+Information service centres require appropriate and flexible spaces to accommodate their teaching and learning functions.
 The physical facilities, learning environment and services of the school information services centre encompass:

 - an appropriate staffing allocation to develop, provide and maintain services, and to create a suitable environment for learning and teaching;